weaveworks/weave/site/walkthrough.md

 root@:~# weave expose foo
 ````

-Note that this may in perform a subnet allocation, if the app name is
+Note that this may perform a subnet allocation, if the app name is
 presently unknown.
 It will also perform an IP allocation in that
 subnet since we need that for the masquerading setup.